linux-surface/kernel/Documentation/driver-api/surface_aggregator/ssh.rst

 The protocol can, in theory, handle up to ``U8_MAX`` frames in parallel, with up to ``U16_MAX`` pending requests (neglecting request IDs reserved for events).
 In practice, however, this is more limited.
-From our testing (altough via a python and thus a user-space program), it seems that the EC can handle up to four requests (mostly) reliably in parallel at a certain time.
+From our testing (although via a python and thus a user-space program), it seems that the EC can handle up to four requests (mostly) reliably in parallel at a certain time.
 With five or more requests in parallel, consistent discarding of commands (ACKed frame but no command response) has been observed.
 For five